nagapraneethk/Smart-phone-Replica/README.md

 ### Rock Paper Scissors:

 The game is between the user and the computer.
 We have used a while loop for playing multiple times depending upon the user.
-The library “time.h” is used to pick random options for the computer.
+The library `time.h` is used to pick random options for the computer.
 File handling is used to display the ASCII art whenever required in the game.
 Nested switch cases are used to give the result of the game between the user and the computer.

  <img width="165" alt="image" src="https://github.com/nagapraneethk/Smart-phone-Replica/assets/115631392/a6b560b9-25e2-457e-bf6a-7d891c0cdb6c">